Buprenorphine is often used as a form of medication-assisted treatment to help people stop using opioid drugs and recover from opioid addiction.

 Find Opioid Addiction Treatment in New Jersey

 Opioid addiction can be difficult to recover from on your own, but The Recovery Village Cherry Hill at Cooper is here to help.
-At our licensed, accredited facility located in South Jersey, we provide effective and affordable treatment services to those struggling with addiction or co-occurring disorders, including medication-assisted treatment like buprenorphine.
+At our licensed, accredited facility located in South Jersey, we provide effective and affordable treatment services to those struggling with addiction or co-occurring disorders, including medication-assisted treatment during detox and treatment.